Peter Tapsell (British politician): Political career

 Tapsell was strongly Eurosceptic.
 He was in favour of Britain leaving the EU.
-He also felt that of all his political actions the thing of which he was most proud was his opposition to the Maastricht Treaty, "because everything that has gone wrong in Britain dates from us joining the European Union.
+He felt that of all his political actions the one of which he was most proud was his opposition to the Maastricht Treaty, "because everything that has gone wrong in Britain dates from us joining the European Union.
 One of the reasons the House of Commons has lost its prestige is because people feel we are no longer in charge of a country.
 So much of the legislation that affects them is imposed by Brussels."

 In November 2005, he was the only Conservative MP, and one of only two non-Labour MPs, to vote in favour of a proposal to allow police to detain terror suspects for up to 90 days without charge.
 During the 2006 Lebanon War, he said that Israeli action in Lebanon was "gravely reminiscent of the Nazi atrocity on the Jewish quarter of Warsaw".
 Guardian sketch writer Simon Hoggart frequently lavished praise on Tapsell, describing him as "the grandest of grandees" (July 2008) and that when in the Chamber, Tapsell rises "to speak, or rather to intone superbly" (January 2008).

 In June 2011, Tapsell was appointed as a Privy Counsellor in the 2011 Birthday Honours, and he was sworn into the Council the following month.
 Tapsell was reported as being one of the Conservative MPs to have spoken critically of Party Co-Chairman Sayeeda Warsi at a meeting of the 1922 Committee, following Warsi's handling of Roger Helmer MEP's defection to UKIP.
 In March 2014, he announced his intention to step down from Parliament at the 2015 general election, and also gave an interview where he was highly critical of former Prime Minister Margaret Thatcher, under whom he briefly served as a spokesman on economic policy when the Conservatives were still in Opposition in the 1970s.

 Personal life

 Tapsell married Cecilia Hawke, third daughter of the 9th Baron Hawke, in 1963.
 The couple had a son, James, who was born in 1966 and died in 1985.
 They divorced in 1971, and Tapsell subsequently married Gabrielle Mahieu in 1974.
 His former wife Cecilia married Tapsell's fellow Conservative politician Sir Nicholas Scott in 1979.

-Tapsell died on 18 August 2018, aged 88.
+Tapsell lived at Roughton Hall in Roughton, Lincolnshire.
+He died there on 17 August 2018, aged 88.